 Need help visualizing USPS Zones based on your location?
 This map can help.

 While you’re allowed to ship using your own packaging for Zone-based Priority Mail, the USPS does offer some free packaging options for these types of shipments (look for USPS boxes without the words “Flat Rate” or “Regional Rate”—this shoe box is one example).

 Priority Mail Flat Rate

 The USPS Priority Mail Flat Rate service offers a pre-priced shipping cost based on the box or envelope size, not the weight or distance.
-This means that you can send an item, or items, weighing up to 70 pounds anywhere in the U.S. for a flat rate – as long as it fits in the appropriate USPS packaging.
+This eliminates the need to weigh packages or calculate shipping fees—you can ship a package weighing up to 70 pounds anywhere in the U.S. for a flat rate, as long as the item fits in the appropriate USPS packaging.

 Priority Mail Regional Rate

 Where Priority Mail Flat Rate pricing is based solely on what packaging you use to ship, Priority Mail Regional Rate pricing is based on both your box size and its destination.
 Regional Rate boxes come in two types.
 Boxes A and B both have two unique configurations (each offer a top-loading and side-loading option), so shippers can select the size and shape that best suits their needs.
 The boxes do have weight limits, but they’re generous and tend to satisfy most shippers—the Box A weight limit is 15 pounds and the Box B limit is 20 pounds.
 Click on image to enlarge:

 As with Priority Mail Flat Rate, the same packaging rule applies here—you must use Priority Mail Regional Rate packaging in order to pay Regional Rate pricing, and cannot use your own packaging.

 Because pricing is determined by both box size and destination, this option is best for businesses shipping small, dense packages traveling shorter distances.
 Here are current rates, listed by box type and zone (click on image to enlarge):